arai-a/phabrinter/README.md

  - Clicking each "Path" in "Files" list shows only that file
  - Clicking "All Files" in "Files" list shows all files
  - "Reviewed" checkbox is added to each file, and that state is saved across reloads (expires in 30 days)
+ - Collapsed state ("[-]" button) is added to each file, and that state is saved across reloads (expires in 30 days)
+   - This is different than Phabricator's built-in collapsed state

 # Install